SciRooPlot/SciRooPlot/docs/slides/slides.typ

       - Project automatically registered with SciRooPlot.

-      - Includes working examples based on the bundled datasets.
+      - Includes working examples based on the bundled dataSources.

       - Generate your first plot immediately:
         #terminal[